Earth: Reclaim Your Connection to Gaia thru Ritual & Reverence

 Integration: From Ancient Wisdom to Scientific Evolution

 As science progressed many scientists became inspired by ancient teachings.
 Today, we find that several scientific theories correlate with ancient spiritual beliefs.
-For example, the Vedas, ancient Indian texts.
-Quantum particles demonstrate a form of existence that was once thought impossible; attributes it shares with , the Vedic term for God.
-Quantum particles show up as both a particle and wave simultaneously and, as demonstrated in , will exhibit correlated properties even at distances of billions of miles.
+For example, Erin Schrödinger, the co-inventor of quantum theory, obtained his inspiration for his theory from the Vedas, ancient Indian texts.
+Quantum particles demonstrate a form of existence that was once thought impossible; attributes it shares with Brahman, the Vedic term for God.
+Quantum particles show up as both a particle and wave simultaneously and, as demonstrated in Bell’s theorem, will exhibit correlated properties even at distances of billions of miles.
 Brahman, as described by the Upanishads (Vedic texts), is both far and near; moving and unmoving; within this and outside of this.
-Many theorize that the Vedic concept of Brahman is exemplified in the Quantum field., the co-inventor of quantum theory, obtained his inspiration for his theory from
+Many theorize that the Vedic concept of Brahman is exemplified in the Quantum field.

-The, formulated by chemist , proposes that living organisms interact with the inorganic surroundings on Earth to create a synergistic, self regulating, and complex system that assists in the perpetuation of life on this planet.
+The Gaia hypothesis, formulated by chemist James Lovelock, proposes that living organisms interact with the inorganic surroundings on Earth to create a synergistic, self regulating, and complex system that assists in the perpetuation of life on this planet.
 The Gaia hypothesis, though controversial, brings necessary attention to the synergistic and holistic properties of the planet.
 The planet itself works as a living organism with each system and subsystem connected through a complex array of relationships.
 From the oceanic algae that feeds the rainclouds to the earthworms regenerating the soil for new growth, the earth is endowed with an intelligence that inevitably restores balance and harmony, at least when it is left to its own unfolding.

 Ritual: Convening with the Earth